 1275 - FSR to Azure error: "An existing connection was forcibly closed by the remote host" Jolette Roodt 27 March 2020 08:48 Updated Tags: Workaround FSR Azure Symptom While the user is attempting a test FSR of an account to Azure, a (403) Forbidden error is experienced because the user does not have the relevant permissions.
 This is resolved with some manual permissions changes.
 However, on the next attempt of a test restore, the following error is presented on the StorageServer multiple times: Unable to write data to the transport connection: An existing connection was forcibly closed by the remote host.
 Cause This happens because the public IP of the device where the restore agent is running is not included in Azure's whitelist.
 Solution Add the IP address of the relevant device to the approved list in the Azure network resource.
 To do this: Open the storage account in Azure.
 Go to Firewalls and virtual networks.
 Tick the box Add your client IP address.
-Related articles 1291 - FSR to Azure error: Client does not have authorization to perform action 1224 - FSR to Azure: How to do a Full System Recovery to Azure Redstor Network Requirements 001 - Log locations 1447 - Backup fails with error: "Could not parse xml content" Comments 0 comments Please sign in to leave a comment.
+Related articles 1291 - FSR to Azure error: Client does not have authorization to perform action 1224 - FSR to Azure: How to do a Full System Recovery to Azure Redstor Network Requirements 001 - Log locations 1419 - How to sign up to Redstor Support Comments 0 comments Please sign in to leave a comment.